Home - Soup and Stew - Homemade Chicken Pappardelle Noodle Soup

 • Pasta: Look for wide pappardelle, dried egg noodles or fettuccine.
 I break them into pieces so they’re easier to spoon up.

-• Parmesan rind: This is totally optional.
-I’m one of those people who starts to get anxious when there isn’t a hunk of Parmesan in the fridge, and I always save the rinds.
-They are perfect to use in soups and sauces, adding a layer of umami flavor.
+• Parmesan rind: I’m one of those people who starts to get anxious when there isn’t a hunk of Parmesan in the fridge, and I always save the rinds.
+They are perfect to use in soups and sauces, adding a layer of umami flavor – it’s a totally optional ingredient.

-• Dill – The grassy, fresh taste of dill screams “homemade chicken soup” like no other herb.
+• Dill: The grassy, fresh taste of dill screams “homemade chicken soup” like no other herb.
 If you don’t like it, try using parsley or basil instead.
-A tablespoon of chopped fresh thyme leaves would be good too!
+A tablespoon of chopped fresh thyme leaves are great too.

 Karen Tedesco